gfm16617/ENCE_3501_VLSI_Class2023/Lab_1/README.md

 ## Technology Description

+### Fabrication Process

 For all labs in this class, we are using the ON Semiconductor's C5 process and fabrication through [MOSIS](https://www.themosisservice.com/).
 This CMOS process has 3 metals layers, 2 poly layers, and a high resistance layer.
-The labs also use the MOSIS scalable CMOS (SCMOS) submicron design rules.

 You can find more information about the process technology on this [link](https://www.onsemi.com/site/pdf/C5-D.PDF).

 For this lab we are interested on the table that contains the device characteristic of resistors.

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/resistor_c5_process.png)

+### Design Rules

+The labs are also using the MOSIS scalable CMOS (SCMOS) submicron design rules [(Link)](https://www.egr.msu.edu/classes/ece410/demlow/files/DRC_rule_scmos.pdf).

+Since this lab is about resistors implemented at the well layer, below you have the table with the minimum dimensions for the well width, space and overlap.

+submicron_drc_rules -> picture

 ## R_Divider Cell